mylifewithviolin/remind/README.md

-# remind
+# Re:Mind
-remind is a multi language transcompiler to multi target language
+Re:Mind is a multi language transcompiler to multi target language